iggy-smart/voice-alt/female-voice-en.md

 M: You can fluently speak higher than F3 don't crossing F3.

 It will be weird - it's ok.
-Your voice can be cartoonish and hollow.
+Your voice can be cartoonishnot and hollow.

 But you may would like lower voice.
 So you can define lower boundary than F3.